JamesSkemp/words/content/post/on-humour-at-anothers-expense.md

 +++
-title = "On Humour at Another's Expense" summary = "Thoughts on humour at another’s expense, especially when it comes to mocking an individual." draft = false comments = true date = "2004-10-25T01:01:00-05:00"
+title = "On Humour at Another's Expense" description = "Thoughts on humour at another’s expense, especially when it comes to mocking an individual." draft = false comments = true date = "2004-10-25T01:01:00-05:00"